-Note: VxVM no longer maintains entries for tunables in /etc/system as was the case for VxVM 3.2 and earlier releases.
-All entries for Veritas Volume Manager device driver tunables are now contained in files named /kernel/ drv/vx.conf, such as /kernel/drv/vxio.conf.
-For more information, see the "Performance Monitoring and Tuning" chapter of the Veritas Volume Manager Administrator's Guide.
+VxVM no longer maintains entries for tunables in /etc/system as was the case for VxVM 3.2 and earlier releases.
+All entries for Veritas Volume Manager device driver tunables are now contained in files named /kernel/drv/vx.conf, such as /kernel/drv/vxio.conf.

-Caution: If you need to modify configuration files such as /etc/system, make a copy of the file in the root file system before editing it.
+Warning: If you need to modify configuration files such as /etc/system, make a copy of the file in the root file system before editing it.